Code-Institute-Submissions/game-hq/README.md

 9. Then In the Automatic deploys section you can then select to "Enable Automatic deploys" and then when you push to Github this is then automatically pushed to Heroku.

-* The Project is live on Heroku see link here.
-[Game HQ Project](https://game-hq-ms3.herokuapp.com/)
 * Also see the Link for the GitHub Repository here.
 [Game HQ MS3 Project Repository](https://github.com/djacura/game-hq)
 ---